richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 ## A quick reminder about SINs

 _System Identification Numbers_ or SINs are the single main ID number that a legal citizen is known by; a combination taxpayer reference, voter enrolment, driver's licence, passport, and more.
-SINs are issued by most of the nations in the world, as well as the largest corporations -- those who have acquired _extraterritoriality_ and so have international rights on the same foot as nation-states.
+SINs are an international standard; they are issued to their citizens by most of the nations in the world as well as the largest corporations -- those who have acquired _extraterritoriality_ and so have international recognition as nation-states in their own right.

 Without a SIN, you cannot own a bank account, work, pay taxes, or vote.
 You have some (severely curtailed) civil rights, but the legal system is not obliged to grant you representation or protection.